 Welcome.
 I'm Forouzan Golshani, Dean of the College of Engineering.

-As the College marks its 60th anniversary this year, we have much to celebrate, including launch of a new major in the fast-growing field of Biomedical Engineering, a planned expansion of our research labs, establishment of a National Academy of Inventors chapter, and introduction of many more facilities and services designed to help students succeed—the Writing & Communication Resource Center, the Graduate Resource Center, the Dudley Library, and the Engineering Veterans Center.
+The College has much to celebrate, including launch of a new major in the fast-growing field of Biomedical Engineering, a planned expansion of our research labs, establishment of a National Academy of Inventors chapter, and introduction of many more facilities and services designed to help students succeed—the Writing & Communication Resource Center, the Graduate Student Success Center, the Dudley Library, and the Engineering Veterans Center.
+This year, we also launched the Dean's Leadership Institute, which gives high-achieving students an opportunity to develop leadership qualities by connecting and conversing with industry and community executives.

-When Robert Vivian came to establish an engineering program at CSULB in 1957, the first class had 128 students.
-The number of students doubled the next year and the year after that, supplying the needs of a growing regional economy fueled by aerospace and manufacturing.
-With 5,000 students, and 1,200 new graduates each year, the College of Engineering continues to contribute the skilled professionals that keep Southern California’s economy thriving.
+With 5,000 students, and 1,200 new graduates each year, the College of Engineering continues to produce the skilled professionals that keep Southern California’s economy thriving.
 Although much has changed over the past six decades, the College’s dedication to providing students with a comprehensive and quality engineering education hasn’t wavered.
-We hope you’ll join us throughout the year to mark the College’s 60-year anniversary.
+We hope you’ll visit to discover more about what the CSULB College of Engineering offers.

 Technology and Innovation Columns

 - Made in USA: The Return of Manufacturing

 - Pioneers of Space

 - New Opportunities and Concerns with Drones